kenpratt/nodejs-EventStore/README.md

 Project status
 --------------

 _Very_ early stage.
-Only a subset of the TCP API is implemented. *But* you can create streams of events and read them back, so the most important functionality is in there!
+Only a subset of the TCP API is implemented.
+But you can create streams of events and read them back, so the most important functionality is in!

 Usage